cargo-generate/cargo-generate/README.md

 For automation purposes the user of the template may provide the values for the keys in the template using one or more of the following methods.

-> NOTE: The methods are listed by falling priority
+The methods are listed by falling priority.

 #### `--define` or `-d` flag